jsdealy/akvsbk/README.md

   related by blood, and who rarely cross paths.

-- AK presents to the reader a much richer depiction of the social/cultural and political issues prevalent in late 19th century Russia than BK.
+- AK presents to the reader a much richer depiction of the social and political issues prevalent in late 19th century Russia than BK.
 I recall the latter seeming like a story that could relatively easily be transplanted to another country, and perhaps another time.
 I suppose in